GeovaneJefferson/timemachine/README.md

   * Automatically back up must be enabled.

 ## Migration Assistant
-A Welcome Screen is in development, something similar to Apple's "Migration Assistant", a easy way to restore your files/folders and apps, after a fresh installation.
+Something similar to Apple's "Migration Assistant", a easy way to restore your files/folders, themes, apps etc. after a fresh installation.

 ## System Tray
 You will notice that your system tray will from time to time change its color to White, Blue or Red.